hal-9001-v/hal-9001-v.github.io/blog-posts/PathFindingPrinciples/Pathfinding-principles.md

 <br/>

-That’s pretty much everything.
-You might be wondering about the `tile.MergeSpans()` function.
-This function merges spans that are adjacent to other spans within the same tile.
+That's pretty much everything.
+You may be wondering what is tile.MergeSpans().
+That function merges spans which are next to other spans from their own tile.

 ```cs
 public void MergeSpans()